 Dr. Josh Packard, executive director of Springtide Research Institute will discuss new research data that shows how the religious landscape has shifted in America over the last 50 years, ushering in an era of massive mistrust and institutional disaffiliation across all sectors.
-In this talk, Dr. Packard will reveal what nearly two years of research with young people show about how to build lasting relationships that are influential and impactful.
+He will share what nearly two years of research with young people show about how to build lasting relationships that are influential and impactful.

-Those engaged in ministries of leadership, formation, and vocation promotion are invited to join CMSM and Springtide Research Institute to learn about the results of a study of over 15,000 surveys and nearly 200 interviews with 13–25 year-olds, and how it will impact the next generation of men entering religious life.
+Those engaged in ministries of leadership, formation, and vocation promotion are invited to join CMSM and Springtide Research Institute to learn about the results of a study involving more than 15,000 surveys and nearly 200 interviews with 13–25 year-olds, and how it will impact the next generation of men entering religious life.